-The question is not that they “Saudi, Turkey, Israel” are, have and will in the future use these small tactical nuclear devices but the real question is where did a non nuclear state such as Saudi get these things and how many more do they have.
+The question is not that the “Saudi, Turkey, and Israel” are, have, and will in the future use these small tactical nuclear devices but the real question is where did a non-nuclear state such as Saudi get these things and how many more do they have.

-The cover story is that they “Saudi/Israeli special forces” will take them from a NATO base in Turkey.
-Unfortunately that story does not fly.
+The cover story is that the “Saudi/Israeli special forces” will take them from a NATO base in Turkey.
+Unfortunately, that story does not fly.

 That would then be considered to be a direct attack on NATO itself.
 This would justify a NATO / European invasion of Syria, Saudi and Turkey directly by the US and its NATO allies.
 If so it will have to happen before the next presidential election and next fall’s rainy season in the Middle East.

 You can’t push a rope.
 We tried to warn the world about this danger and no one listened.
 The very same people that gave us nuclear 911 are at it again.
-This time it is WWIII so they can use it as cover to write off there collapsing economic system of fractional backing and gambling.
+This time it is WWIII so they can use it as cover to write off their collapsing economic system of fractional banking and gambling.

 We know that the Khobar Towers explosion was nuclear but we don’t know if the device came from a Saudi stockpile.
 We do know that a nuclear attack on Yemen in May 2015 may have been Saudi although Israeli planes were still active over Yemen at that time.

-Our sources tell us that Saudi Arabia bought its first nuclear weapons in the 1980s, large gun-type single stage weapons less than 20kt.
-We know that nuclear weapons from the 2nd South African program were available to Saudi Arabia, the “Johan Meyer” nukes produced there by Israel and Libya but blamed on AQ Khan of Pakistan, who was in no way involved as he told VT back in 2009.
+Our sources tell us that Saudi Arabia bought its first nuclear weapons in the 1980s, large gun-type single-stage weapons of less than 20kt.
+We know that nuclear weapons from the 2nd South African program were available to Saudi Arabia, the “Johan Meyer” nukes produced thereby Israel and Libya but blamed on AQ Khan of Pakistan, who was in no way involved as he told VT back in 2009.

 From Fars News

-Daham al-Anzi, a prominent Saudi political analyst, told the Arabic-channel of Russia Today that Riyadh has acquired atomic bombs since two years ago and will likely carry out its first nuclear test within weeks.
+Daham al-Anzi, a prominent Saudi political analyst, told the Arabic channel of Russia Today that Riyadh has acquired atomic bombs two years ago and will likely carry out its first nuclear test within weeks.